Facebook live videos

 It’s also good for your brand to get suggestions and feedback from your viewers during the live stream.
 Plus, the audience gets to feel like they’re part of a community as well, so you increase your chances of generating leads.

 It’s a known marketing fact that consumers are more drawn to a familiar and famous face when it comes to promotions.
-So you should definitely consider collaborating with known experts in particular fields and influencers with a wide reach and online presence.
+Some of the best Facebook live examples are collaborations with known experts in particular fields and influencers with a wide reach and online presence.

 Aside from promoting your live stream, influencers also encourage engagement with viewers since they often already have a loyal following who trusts their recommendations.